findmypast/amqp-client/README.md

 ### License

 This package, just like the the RabbitMQ server, is licensed under the MPL.
 For the MPL, please see LICENSE-MPL-RabbitMQ.

+### Note

+This amqp-client is taken from https://github.com/jbrisbin/amqp_client Currently used in ex-autorenewals and it is needed to fix a compile error with Erlang OTP 19 Without this, mix deps.get and mix.compile throw an error when amqp_client is a dependency